rtfarte/branch_training/README.md

-# branch_training
+# Branch Training

 A demo repository for training purposes.

-This is the first commit.
-Just a second?